Problem Child 2: Plot

 While at a school function, Ben sees the puppet show go awry and thinks Junior is to blame.
-He stops it but is surprised to see it's Trixie instead (while Junior was in the audience watching the show).
+He stops it but is surprised to see it's Trixie instead, while Junior was in the audience watching the show.
 It is also revealed that Annie is her mother.
 As Annie rushes to take her home, Ben tries to tell her he understands what it is like raising a problem child and thinks they can help one another.
 She tells him she likes him, but if they date, Trixie's behavior would only get worse.
 He proposes to LaWanda believing she is the only woman who will marry him.

-By a chance meeting at a pizza restaurant, Ben, Annie, Junior, and Trixie have dinner together and a good time, even after the food fight the kids start with Peabody and his date gets them thrown out.
+By a chance meeting at a pizza restaurant, Ben, Annie, Junior and Trixie have dinner together and a good time, even after the food fight the kids start with Peabody and his date gets them thrown out.
 Junior and Trixie apologize to each other and decide that Ben and Annie should date.
-Junior tries to stop the wedding by switching LaWanda's blood sample with that of a rabid dog.
-While celebrating her engagement to Ben, she gets icing on her face, which bears a resemblance to foaming at the mouth, a symptom of rabies.
+Junior tries to stop the wedding by switching LaWanda's blood sample with that of an ill dog.
 As a result, she is handcuffed by health department officers and sent to the hospital for observation.
 With her there, Junior overhears a patient in the room across from hers saying he wants to hold the world record for the longest nose.
 He sabotages her plastic surgery by switching the patient files, resulting in her receiving a gigantic nose – his attempt to make her so ugly that Ben will not marry her.
 However, she uses her funds to get last minute surgery to undo the damage.
-At the altar, Junior's and Trixie's work pays off, and Ben finally realizes that Annie is the one for him and Junior was telling the truth about LaWanda after LaWanda openly stated that she hates children (much to his shock).
+At the altar, Junior's and Trixie's work pays off, and Ben finally realizes that Annie is the one for him, and Junior was telling the truth about LaWanda after she openly stated that she hates children, much to his shock.
 Big Ben decides to marry her for her money, while Junior and Trixie use explosives to splatter them with the wedding cake.